tomas-fryza/avr-course/lab5-uart/README.md

    monitor_raw = yes
    ```

-<a name="challenges"></a>

-## Challenges

-1. Use ATmega328P datasheet and find out how to change the baud rate to `115200`.

-2. Program an interactive console that communicates between ATmega328P and the computer (PuTTY application) via UART.
-If you send command `timer?` the MCU will return the current Timer1 value back to the computer.
+3. Enhance the code from the previous task and read the contents of the Timer 1 data register and send it via UART to the computer when the key code `1` is received.
+In all other cases, the functionality of the code will remain the same as in the previous example.

    > **Warning:** Keep UART strings as short as possible.
 But if you need to transmit a larger amount of data, it is necessary to increase the size of the transmit/receive buffer in the `uart.h` file, eg to 128.
    >